krisztianloki/ess_plcfactory/doc/plcf.md

 In a given hierarchy of devices it may be the case that a particular property of a device `X` needs to be re-used in a device `Y` that is at a lower level in the hierarchy.
 Instead of defining this property in CCDB for device `Y`, it is possible to reference to a top-level device in a template.

-In order to indicate that a property value is to be taken from a device at a higher level in the hierarchy, put the property reference into parentheses, and suffix the resulting sub-expression with a `^`, which is to be read as 'up' and represents a stylized arrow that points upwards.
+In order to indicate that a property value is to be taken from a device at a higher level in the hierarchy, put the property reference into parentheses, and suffix the resulting sub-expression with a `^`, which is to be read as 'up' and represents a stylised arrow that points upwards.

 The general pattern is `[PLCF# ^(<property>) ]`, where `^(<property>)` evaluates to the value of a property.
 Note that technically a property itself is an expression, but it is not generally true that an expression can take the place of a property in the definition above.
 Thus, a definition like `^(Property01 + 2)` is invalid.
 Instead, the correct definition is `^(Property01) + 2`.